 Then as a finishing touch, brush the baked rolls with the simple sugar glaze to add notes of sweetness and gloss on the surface.

 Your rolls are ready to enjoy!
+For perfection, serve with cold and creamy coffee jelly.

 Ube Bread Rolls